01-edu/public/subjects/java/piscine/FormatDate/README.md

 Create a file `FormatDate.java`.

 Write a function `formatToFullText` that returns a formatted string using the date as parameter.
-The awaited format is `Le 22 aoû. de l'an 2021 à 13h25m et 46s`
+The awaited format is `Le 22 août de l'an 2021 à 13h25m et 46s`
 Write a function `formatSimple` that returns a formatted string using the date as parameter.
 The awaited format is `febbraio 13 22`
 Write a function `formatIso` that returns a formatted string using the time as parameter.
 The awaited format is `16:18:56.8495847`